chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 The DE-10 Standard Board layout labeled.
 Credit: [RocketBoards Documentation](https://www.rocketboards.org/foswiki/Documentation/DE10Standard)

 In teams of 5, we had to make sure the peripheral was easy to use, had a simple API, and was compatible with a simple computer's ISA (made by the professors).
-We were encouraged to either create the peripheral with block diagrams or through VHDL, a hardware description language.
+We were encouraged to either create the peripheral with block diagrams or through VHDL, a hardware description language, using Intel's Quartus Prime to organize the design hierarchy.
 The professor gave us the barebone simple computer files (SCOMP), and we were supposed to integrate the peripheral within the existing system.
 Along with designing the actual peripheral, we had to create a solution proposal, log our progress through logbooks, and give a final demonstration with a custom made assembly program (following a given ISA).
 We had approximately 4-5 weeks to complete the peripheral, demonstration, and the other proposal assignments.
 While it is impossible to explain every detail of how SCOMP works in a concise matter, here is the general architecture of SCOMP (16-bit, 4 registers with RAM):

 ![SCOMP](/images/SCOMP.png)